 How can European cities address the relatively high rates of unemployment among their migrant residents?
 Would it help if support for getting into work was better coordinated with integration services?
 Officials from Sofia, Tampere, Antwerp, Karditsa, Brest and Madrid, came together as a community of practice in the Spanish capital in November 2021, to see for themselves how this might be achieved.

-The community of practice had been formed under the auspices of CONNECTION, a peer-learning project coordinated by Eurocities, with the support of the European Commission’s Asylum, Migration and Integration Fund (AMIF).
+The community of practice had been formed under the auspices of CONNECTION, a peer-learning project coordinated by Eurocities, co-financed by the European Commission’s Asylum, Migration and Integration Fund (AMIF).
 The study visit was a core element of a process of learning exchange developed and facilitated by MigrationWork.

 While labour market policies in Spain are a predominantly regional competence, the City of Madrid has had its own employment agency since 2004.
 In partnership with local businesses, the agency offers clients support with developing a “viaje al empleo” (work journey), job placement and matching, and vocational training.
 Although about 23% of its clients are not Spanish, the services offered are not adapted to the specific needs of migrants, such as language support or the recognition of foreign qualifications.